ritsource/mini-db/README.md

 > NOTE: To update data, you can use SET, it will replace the previous value.

-The 2nd element of the command represents the **Key**, MiniDB-Shell doesnt't count for white spaces.
+The 2nd element of the command represents the **Key**, MiniDB-Shell doesn't count for white spaces in Key.
 Here's an example,

 ```shell
 $ SET MyMsg Secret message so saving it as a binary --binary